Prepare For Your SOS Session

 If you need to change your major or entry term it is in your best interest to update this as soon as possible.
 Please email Enrollment Operations (email@example.com) using your Auburn email account so they can officially make the change.
-If you are changing your major into a new college, you should complete the new college’s module and survey at the end of it to alert the new college about the change.
+If you are changing your major into a new college, you should complete the new college’s module and survey at the end of the module to alert your new college about the change.

 Your user name and password are important pieces of information.
-Before leaving home, please make sure you know both of these and can successfully log into AU Access: auaccess.auburn.edu.
+Make sure you know both of these and can successfully log into AU Access: auaccess.auburn.edu.

-You can find more information about uploading your photo for your Tigercard here.
+You can find more information about uploading your photo for your Tiger Card here.
 Please pay close attention to the Photo Guidelines listed.
 Photos that do not meet the requirements will not be accepted.
-If your submitted photo is accepted at least three business days prior to your SOS session, you may pick up your Tigercard at your session.
+Watch for information about how to pick up your card in the fall.